digikata/picshuffle/Readme.md

 Added exif creation date scan when available

 v0.1.3
-Added a fast hash option to only hash the first n bytes of each file
+Added a fast hash default to only hash the first n bytes of each file

 v0.1.2
 Identical output file names (with different contents) are deconflicted by automatic rename